calhounpaul/ML/permathings/persistent_output_examples/meta_digest/claude_description_240906.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source.
+Please ensure you comply with the licenses of all included tools and models.

 ## Disclaimer

 This repository contains experimental code and models.
-Use at your own risk and ensure you comply with the licenses of all included tools and models.
+Use at your own risk and ensure you comply with the licenses and terms of use for all third-party tools and models included.